nkarasiak/MuseoToolBox/docs/source/README.rst

 Who build Museo ToolBox ?
 -------------------------

 I am `Nicolas Karasiak <http://www.karasiak.net>`_\ , a Phd student at Dynafor Lab.
-I work on the identification of tree species throught dense satellite image time series with Sentinel-2.
-A special thanks to `Mathieu Fauvel <http://fauvel.mathieu.free.fr/>`_ who gave me the love of good and open-source coding.
+I work on the identification of tree species throught dense satellite image time series, especially with Sentinel-2.
+A special thanks goes to `Mathieu Fauvel <http://fauvel.mathieu.free.fr/>`_ who gave me the love of good and open-source coding.

 What's the point ?
 ------------------